What is NetPanel Study?

 |Distribution Methods||Chrome Web Store|

-NetPanel Study behaves like a potentially unwanted application (PUA) such as adware - adware-type apps serve their users with various surveys too.
-However, usually they feed them with other unwanted content such as pop-up ads, coupons, banners, etc. Besides, developers promote them as completely legitimate apps, but that is not always the case.
-There are many apps that help their developers to generate revenue from collected data but do not provide their users with any real value.
+NetPanel Study behaves like a potentially unwanted application (PUA) such as adware.
+Adware-type apps also deliver surveys, however, they usually feed people with other unwanted content such as pop-up ads, coupons, banners, etc. Furthermore, developers promote them as legitimate apps (this is not the case).

 How did potentially unwanted applications install on my computer?

-Sometimes potentially unwanted apps can be downloaded from their websites (people can download them intentionally).
-Nevertheless, most of them are distributed bundling them into setups of other programs.
-It is being done to trick users into downloading/installing unwanted apps through other software (its download/installation setups).
-Developers hide information about additionally included apps in "Custom", "Advanced" and other similar settings (options) of the installation/download setups.
-They hope that people will not check any of the available settings and will allow for unwanted apps to be downloaded and installed together with the wanted software.
-Additionally, unwanted downloads/installations can be caused through intrusive ads - if clicked, some of these ads run scripts that download/install unwanted apps.
+They hope that people will not check the available settings and thus allow unwanted apps to be downloaded and installed with the regular software.
+Note that unwanted downloads/installations can be caused through intrusive ads - if clicked, some run scripts that download/install unwanted apps.

 How to avoid installation of potentially unwanted applications?